 Running a wholesale business is not easy.
-There are many challenges to be faced, from disintermediation, fast changing trends and customer demands, to the emergence of new technologies.
+There are many challenges to be faced, from disintermediation, fast-changing trends, and customer demands, to the emergence of new technologies.
 Instead of increasing profits, many wholesalers fail when trying to beat those challenges.
 This is because there are various mistakes in their business processes that they often fail to notice.
-In this article we’ve put together six common wholesale mistakes that you need to avoid.
+You can also use wholesale software to facilitate the management of your wholesale business.
+The software is able to avoid some common mistakes in the wholesale business.
+In this article, we’ve put together six common wholesale mistakes that you need to avoid.

 1. Making unnecessary, excessive purchases